C A S E S

 Bush is actively involved in the digital forensics community as a member of the International Society of Forensic Computer Examiners and the Scientific Working Group on Digital Evidence.
 She has worked on hundreds of cases and examined thousands of different digital devices.
 Bush has testified as an expert in State and Federal Courts throughout the United States to aid counsel in securing favorable outcomes.
 She has presented to private law firms and federal and state public defender offices regarding current issues involving digital forensics and electronic discovery.

-In addition to many hours of digital forensic training and years of field experience, Bush holds industry-recognized certifications for forensics including Certified Computer Examiner (CCE), Certified Computer Forensics Examiner (CCFE), Certified Mobile Forensics Examiner (CMFE), EnCase Certified Examiner (EnCE), Access Data Certified Examiner (ACE), Cellebrite Certified Operator (CCO), Cellebrite Certified Physical Analyst (CCPA), and is a Licensed Private Investigator in the State of Arizona.
+In addition to many hours of digital forensic training and years of field experience, Bush holds industry-recognized certifications for forensics including Certified Computer Examiner (CCE), Certified Computer Forensics Examiner (CCFE), Certified Mobile Forensics Examiner (CMFE), EnCase Certified Examiner (EnCE), Cellebrite Certified Operator (CCO), Cellebrite Certified Physical Analyst (CCPA), Certified Expert in Cyber Investigations (CECI), and is a Licensed Private Investigator in the State of Arizona and Texas.

 While working full time at Loehrs Forensics, Bush spent the first two years pursuing a bachelor's degree by earning her Associate of Science with a general concentration of applied sciences.
 Here she acquired fundamental knowledge that would later be applied toward a Bachelor of Science at the University of Arizona.